cantryDev/CSGOCaseStatsViewerV2/Readme.md

 ## FAQ

 ### Migrate from v1

 You can migrate your data from the old version.
 Just copy your dumps folder here and rename it to data.

 ### It crashed

 Just restart it.
 It will continue where it crashed.

 ### Why does it need my cookies?

 It needs your cookies to request your <a href=https://steamcommunity.com/my/inventoryhistory>inventory history</a>

+## Get cursor Manual

+Visit the time in your inventory history which got displayed at the end in your browser.
+<a href=https://github.com/cantryDev/CSGOCaseStatsViewerV2/blob/master/js/cursorExtractor.js>Copy this javascript</a>
+Paste it into your browser console (right click inspect.
+Select console).
+It should say cursor found:
+``{"time":1680541133,"time_frac":0,"s":"7634801621"}``
+Copy the result.
+Restart the execute.bat
+Select dump.
+Select manual cursor.
+Paste the result.

 ### How do I get my cookies?

 #### Chrome

 1. Login into your steam account.
 2. Visit your steam profile.
 3. Press F12 or right click(anywhere on the website) and press inspect element.
 4. Select the network tab
 5. Reload the page
 6. Go back to the network tab and scroll to the top and select the first entry.
 Click on headers.
 On the right side it should say Request Url: Your steam profile url
 7. Scroll down on the right side till you see Cookie:
 8. Right click on Cookie: and select copy value.
 Or copy it manual.